Adding Gamification to the Volunteer Experience

 1. Quantifying Objectives and Achievements

 One main benefit of gamification is that it helps define measurable objectives and goals.
-If you develop a game in your shelter organization where volunteers can use Fitbits to earn points and prizes for every mile of dog walking they do, you’ve created a quantifiable way to reward loyalty, commitment, and hard work.
-Those who show up each week and take out several dogs will naturally rack up more miles, and they’ll receive rewards as they pass measurable benchmarks.
+For example, you might develop a game at your animal shelter to track the steps or miles of the volunteer dog walkers.
+They can earn points and prizes for every mile of dog walking they do, and you can offer prizes for the top walkers or when volunteers pass certain benchmarks.
+This system is a quantifiable way to reward loyalty, commitment, and hard work.
 With Volgistics, you can track up to 120 different one-time awards and use Sets for repeating rewards.

 2. Boosting Engagement, Motivation, and Productivity

 Even though most volunteers choose to give their time because they care, a little external motivation can do wonders for their enthusiasm and productivity.
-In 2019, Gallup found that only 35% of workers were truly engaged in their work — and that figure represented a 20-year record high.
+In 2023, Gallup found that only 33% of workers were truly engaged in their work.
 Gamification applications for nonprofits are particularly crucial because resources are often thin, and every bit of extra engagement and productivity can be vital to the mission’s success.

 3. Enhancing Knowledge Retention

-When people engage with a fun, challenge-based learning activity, they are likely to retain the information longer than if they just read it on page 38 of the volunteer handbook.
+When people engage in a fun, challenge-based learning activity, they are likely to retain the information longer — this impact is enhanced for introverted individuals who may not engage as much with other activities.
 Active engagement can cement the material in their minds and help them recall it better later.

 4. Providing Clear Progress Markers